 Tip 4: Handle with care

 Don’t just throw it out anywhere, as it contains your important data.
 External HDD should be handled with more care.
 Make sure you have kept it in the right place.
-When you carry it from one place to another, wrap it in a padded box.
+Use a padded box to protect your storage device.

 Tip 5: Choose the External HDD Surface carefully